 But – and it’s a big but, and one that may not appeal to everyone – it is within this lack of imagistic depth where the most interesting thing happens: it becomes a metaphorical testament to the very lack of sentient life after death.
 Let us ignore for a moment that particle physics has all but proved beyond a shadow of a doubt that there is no existence for the human mind (or soul, if you prefer) beyond death, that we are indeed stardust, and we dissipate back into the elemental fabric of the universe when we rot – forget about that evidenced fact.
 Think about how we can actually live on: in the memories of those attached to the things we do when alive, rather than the fearful superstitions of those we leave behind.
 The life is in the words, these images say.
 Remember the poets for their work, they say, because there is nothing here in these churchyards and hillsides.
 The book is a powerful, lingering argument for the shunning of such superstition.

-In the previous collaboration between White and Walford Davies, Ancestral Houses: The Lost Mansions of Wales (with Sian Melangell-Dafydd providing the Welsh text for that one), White’s photography suggests the lives that had moved through the ruins before they were ruins.
+In the previous collaboration between Paul White and Damian Walford Davies, Ancestral Houses: The Lost Mansions of Wales (with Sian Melangell-Dafydd providing the Welsh text for that one), White’s photography suggests the lives that had moved through the ruins before they were ruins.
 The words and images meld to create the spectral vapour of life.
 Here they have the opposite effect.
 Walford Davies’ airy prose – poetic, esoteric, personal yet generous – suggests the Glorious afterlife of literature.
 The tiny prose poems – around a hundred words or so per poet – is at times quite wonderful, a clicking of the iris in and of themselves.
 They work as a kind of smart postscript monologue to the King’s words in Richard II:

 Let’s talk of graves, of worms, and epitaphs;